-LONDON ART FAIR’S 2021 TALKS PROGRAMME
+LONDON ART FAIR: EDIT 2021 TALKS AND WORKSHOPS PROGRAMME

 The programme consists of; trends and topics emerging within the contemporary art scene, tips on building your art collection, artist’s talks and more.